Fun bucket list ideas for teens!

 32. Volunteer at a local charity

-There are usually lots of charities that need volunteers, so it’s a great way to spend your summer.
-You could help out at a shelter, or with fundraising.
+Many charities usually need volunteers, so it’s a great way to spend your summer.
+You could help out at a shelter or with fundraising.

 33. Have a car wash